 Hospice services can be provided in the comfort and familiarity of the patient’s home.
 Hospice care also can be provided in an inpatient hospice facility or at a skilled nursing facility.

-Emerson has two inpatient hospital beds for hospice patients in collaboration with Care Dimensions.
+Emerson has inpatient hospital beds available for hospice patients in collaboration with Care Dimensions.
 This allows inpatients to receive seamless hospice-level care while remaining at Emerson.

 The hospice team will help the patient and caregivers to understand which setting is best to achieve the goals and the needs of the patient.